-Five times a year students are given a print-out of their status reports to be given to their parents.
-Two times a year, Personal Narratives written by the teachers are sent home, and three times during the year face-to-face parent / teacher conferences are held.
+Five times a year parents are emailed their child's status report.
+Two times a year, Personal Narratives written by the teachers are emailed home.
+Parents may request a printed version of the status report or narratives at any time by contacting the front office.
+Three times during the year face-to-face parent / teacher conferences are held.
 The school runs an open-door policy and teachers as well as administrators are always pleased to meet with parents.
 We know that when the school and home are in constant communication, the students succeed.